-Perform this felling cut when the tree diameter is smaller than the length of the guide bar.
+Implement this felling cut when the trunk diameter is smaller than the cutting length of the chainsaw.

-- Plunge the guide bar into the trunk until it emerges at the other side.
+- Plunge cut the guide bar into the trunk until it exits on the other side

-- Enlarge the felling cut (E) in direction of hinge (1).
+- Make the felling cut (E) towards the hinge (1)

-- Cut horizontally.
+- Cut horizontally

-- Do not cut into the hinge.
+- Do not cut into the hinge

-- Enlarge the felling cut in direction of holding strap (2).
+- Make the felling cut towards the holding strap (2)

-- Cut horizontally.
+- Cut horizontally

 - Do not cut into the holding strap.

-Cut through the holding strap at a downward angle from outside with outstretched arms.
+With outstretched arms, cut through the holding strap at a downward angle from outside.